-The seven people below have requested a permit to import sport-hunted trophies of male bontebok, an endangered antelope primarily found in South Africa.
+The two people below have requested a permit to import sport-hunted trophies of male bontebok, an endangered antelope primarily found in South Africa.

 Follow these steps to share your message:

 - Click here.

 - On the next page, check your info is correct.